What Is The Most Effective Mass-Building Triceps Workout?

 What are some time-proven techniques to shock the triceps?

-What is the most effective mass building tricep workout? (include sets, reps, etc)
+What is the most effective mass building triceps workout? (include sets, reps, etc)

-What are your personal favorite tricep exercises?
+What are your personal favorite triceps exercises?
 Why?

 Show off your knowledge to the world!